-More fun than you can shake a uke at!
+More fun than you shake a uke at!

 Suz leads workshops in Singing without Fear and On-the-spot Songwriting, and has provided spontaneous musical underscoring for countless events for over 30 years.
 She delights in writing/ co-writing songs in the moment and in inviting people of all ages, abilities and musical styles to rediscover the music within them.

-Instruments Suz plays include: Piano, ukulele, guitar, bass, boomwhackers, mandolin, records and ethnic flutes, psaltery, and a smattering of violin, cello, and harp.
+Instruments Suz plays include: Piano, ukulele, guitar, bass, boomwhackers, mandolin, recorders and ethnic flutes, psaltery, and a smattering of violin, cello, and harp.

 A wild and sassy group of pirate-loving improvisarians (those who make up pirate-themed music, theatre and other bits of entertainments on the spot).
 Suz provided improvised piano underscoring and pirate-y song co-writing for troupe members as they improvised songs on the spot.

-More fun that you can shake a wooden leg at!
+More fun than you can shake a wooden leg at!

 Soprano and alto sax player extraordinaire David Cudo played at Carnegie hall at age 18 and toured Europe with America’s Youth in Concert.
 He is a two time recipient of the Close Scholarship at the University of Oregon School of music.
 A financial planner by trade, he has managed to record two albums with Suz (as Another Dave), has composed several original songs, and released his first album of original compositions, “Promise,” in 2010.
 Suz and Dave still perform together on occasion at various whoop-ti-dos in the Northwest.

-Suz (piano) & Niels Nielsen (bass) have the delightful honor of performing with Kathy at the yearly Light Up a Life Celebration in Lebanon, Oregon.
+Suz (piano) & Niels Nielsen (bass) have had the delightful honor of performing with Kathy.
 This event, sponsored by Samaritan Health Services, honors those who were served by Evergreen Hospice in a given year, as well as honoring family and friends of the departed one, and Hospice volunteers and staff who make their work possible.